 The new Creepy Crawlers were undoubtedly safer, but not quite as much fun.
 Popularity of the toy began to wane at the end of the 70s decade.

 Thankfully, in the 90s, the toy was reintroduced by a company called ToyMax, which developed a lightbulb-powered oven, similar to the Kenner Easy-Bake Ovens of yesteryear.
 The new goo was more vibrantly colored and some even glowed in the dark.

 All of this served to revive the popularity of Creepy Crawlers for a whole new generation of kids, eager to unleash their rubber playmates on an unsuspecting populace.

 Did you play with Creepy Crawlers as a kid?
 Do you have any scars to show for it, or perhaps a great story of how you scared your sister?
-We’d love to hear all of your memories of this iconic toy in our comments section below.
+I’d love to hear all of your memories of this iconic toy in the comments section below.